澳门王中王 responses to government consultations on business and trade

-Our consultation responses urge government to ensure that we maintain a good relationship with the EU, that trade deals open up new markets and the new immigration system works for architects and our global architecture sector.
+Our consultation responses urge government to ensure that we maintain a good relationship with the EU, that trade deals open up new markets and that architecture is valued and supported by government to help practices grow.

 Architects Registration Board: Consultation on the UK Adaptation Assessment